yorickpeterse/yorickpeterse.com/content/index.md

 I'm currently employed by [GitLab][gitlab] where I work on improving performance of GitLab as well as improving Rubinius in general.
 I am currently not interested in any job offers.
+I also don't do business with recruiters, so please don't bother contacting me if you're a recruiter.

 In my spare time I mostly work on free and open source software.
 Currently I actively work on the following projects: